 - Ask us for a science kit to hold your own science workshop!

-- eMentoring program is currently running (October 2017).
-Next time to join in is Spring 2018.
+- eMentoring program the next time to join in is Fall 2018.

 - We held a great new event called, What is Data Science?
 A one-day introduction to data science principles geared for youth (grade 10-undergrad).
 Sept 23rd at Science World.
 Find out more here.

 Meeting teachers and educators at the PSA Superconference.
 We want to support you!

 Over Oct 21/22 we were at the Superconference in downtown Vancouver to meet thousands of teachers and educators.
 If you are an educator and want to find out more about our programs please see our educators page.
 If you didn’t get a chance to sign up for our newsletter specifically geared to those involved in teaching you can do so here.
 Note: You can get a copy of our awesome scientist posters painted by Ellen Tamblyn for free by simply registering for our newsletter.

 New initiative!
 We want to reach you wherever you are!